MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-Getting a route is done when a user clicks on a location they have searched for.
-We then call the `createRoute` method which is what will be used to create the Fragments mentioned above.
-When the route is ready it will be received by the listener.
-And the user is now able to navigate the route.
-Changing legs on when a user swipes between the steps is done by having a reference to the `MapsActivity` and a getter for the `MPDirectionRenderer` created inside the `onRouteResult` method.
+A route is fetched when a user clicks on a location they have searched for.
+Then `createRoute` is called which will be used to create the Fragments mentioned above.
+When the route is ready, it is received by the listener.
+The user is now able to navigate the route.
+Changing legs when a user swipes between the steps is done by having a reference to the `MapsActivity` and a getter for the `MPDirectionRenderer` created inside the `onRouteResult` method.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>